snu-causal-inference-lab/snu-causal-inference-lab.github.io/_pages/seminar.md

 * The nudge average treatment effect (Tchetgen Tchetgen, 2024)
 * Long story short: omitted variable bias in causal machine learning (Chernozhukov, Cinelli, and Newey, 2022)
 * Transfer learning between U.S. presidential elections: how should we learn from a 2020 ad campaign to inform 2024 ad campaigns?
 (Miao et al., 2024)
+* Causal inference on distribution functions (Lin, Kong, and Wang, 2023)

 ### Book review